 Your invitation wording is very important because it must convey the thoughts and feelings that you and your future spouse hold true.
 Also, the wording on your wedding invitation is something that requires thought regarding your guests because the invitation is the first impression they will have of your wedding, and many people keep the wedding invitation as a souvenir.

 If Christian wedding invitation wording is something that you need help with, you have come to the right place.
-PaperDirect can make some suggestions based on what others Christian brides and grooms have included in their wedding invitations to help get you started.
+PaperDirect has some suggestions based on what others Christian brides and grooms have included in their wedding invitations to help get you started.

 - Design the front of your invitation by including a meaningful Biblical verse.
-The Internet provides hundreds of suggestions of Biblical verses that are appropriate for the wording on the front of a Christian wedding invitation or you may have a personal favorite memorized.
+The Internet provides hundreds of suggestions of Biblical verses that are appropriate for the wording on the front of a Christian wedding invitation or you may add a Bible verse that is a personal favorite.